Web Push Notifications Explained

 - Notification Title: Some brands simply use their name here.

 - Notification Content: The message sent.
-Character count varies between browsers.
+Character count varies between browsers and operating systems.
 Shorter is better.

 - Notification URL: The domain sending the web notification.